 What causes air con gas to leak

-Ideally, 3 factors can cause air con to leak as follows:
+Ideally, 3 factors can cause air con to leaks as follows:

 If your air con is not properly installed, over time, you are bound t experience some type of malfunction with the unit.